 How to Increase Sex Drive During Menopause

-Being intimate with your partner can be your secret weapon for relieving stress and keeping the two of you connected during menopause so how to increase sex drive may be a question that's been playing on your mind.
-While things like hormonal shifts and vaginal dryness can tinker with your desire, a few tweaks to your usual routine can go a long way toward increasing your libido, making sensual pleasure more likely for both of you.
+While things like hormonal shifts and vaginal dryness can tinker with your desire, a few tweaks to your usual routine can go a long way toward increasing your libido during this time, making sensual pleasure more likely for both of you.
 Just keep in mind that if your symptoms are severe or long-lasting, you should consult your doctor.

 Talk Things Out